 ANIMAL CARE CENTERS & ZOOS

 Laguna Koi Ponds – Laguna Beach

 Located right down the street from The Pacific Marine Mammal Center in Laguna Beach, Laguna Koi Ponds is a great place to see and learn about Koi fish.
-Warning: Please don’t let your children touch the fish in the tanks!
-It is FREE to browse through the store.
+However, please don’t let your children touch the fish in the tanks!
+It is free to browse through the store.